 “I’ll roll up to your place at 7:00 A.M.,” Eric said.
 Okay, I thought.
 What’s worse, he’s always on time.
 Thus began our drive to Atlanta in search of audiophile paradise in the form of one of the finest high-end dealers in all the good ole USA, The Audio Company (website).

-Scott Sefton of Acora Acoustics had invited the two of us down to join him as he set up some Acora SRC-2s that had been recently delivered to the shop.
+Scott Sefton of Acora Acoustics had invited the two of us down to join him as he set up some Acora SRC-2 granite speakers that had been recently delivered to the shop.
 The newly arrived SRC-2s rounded out some SRC-1s and SRB monitors and SRS stands that were already available to audition.
 I (and I’ll assume everybody else) had grown weary of secluded pandemic life, so being vaccinated and hungry for a shared audio geek-fest, I immediately thought hell yes.

 Words by Dave McNair

 I had been to a few of the rooms at audio shows that are hosted by The Audio Company, V.A.C., Von Schweikert Audio, with some Esoteric digital gear thrown in for good measure.
 Those rooms are always out-of-this-world impressive, with Mount Everest level performance and a price tag to match.
 And if I’m being honest, a bit intimidating.
 What would the guys who assemble and sell those systems be like?
 I don’t think Eric or I had any idea just how much fun we were going to have.
 Okay, maybe Eric did.

 Day One – Acora Acoustics, The Audio Company